Peter Lorre: First years in Hollywood (1935–1940)

 Returning from England after appearing in a second Hitchcock picture (Secret Agent, 1936), he was offered and accepted a 3-year contract with 20th Century Fox.
 Starring in a series of Mr. Moto movies, Lorre played John P. Marquand's character, a Japanese detective and spy.
-Initially positive about the films, he soon grew frustrated with them.
-"The role is childish," he said, and eventually tended to angrily dismiss the films entirely.
+Initially positive about the films, he soon grew frustrated.
+"The role is childish," he said, and eventually tended to dismiss the films entirely.
 He twisted his shoulder during a stunt in Mr. Moto Takes a Vacation (1939), the penultimate entry of the series.
 In 1939, he attended a lunch at the request of some visiting Japanese officials; Lorre wore a badge that read "Boycott Japanese goods."

 Late in 1938, Universal Pictures wanted to borrow Lorre from Fox for the top-billed titular role ultimately performed by Basil Rathbone in Son of Frankenstein (1939) starring Boris Karloff as Frankenstein's monster and Bela Lugosi as Ygor.
 Lorre declined the role because he thought his menacing parts were now behind him, although he was ill at this time.
-He had tested successfully in 1937 for the role of Quasimodo in an aborted MGM version of The Hunchback of Notre Dame, according to a Fox publicist one of two roles Lorre most wanted to play (the other was Napoleon).
-By now, frustrated by broken promises from Fox, Lorre had managed to end his contract.
+He tested successfully in 1937 for the role of Quasimodo in an aborted MGM version of The Hunchback of Notre-Dame, according to a Fox publicist one of two roles Lorre most wanted to play, the other was Napoleon.
+Frustrated by broken promises from Fox, Lorre managed to end his contract.

 After a brief period as a freelance, he signed for two pictures at RKO in May 1940.
 In the first of these, Lorre appeared as the anonymous lead in the B-picture Stranger on the Third Floor (1940), reputedly the first film noir.
 The second RKO film, also in 1940, was You'll Find Out, a musical comedy mystery vehicle for bandleader Kay Kyser in which Lorre spoofed his sinister image alongside horror stars Bela Lugosi and Boris Karloff.